vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 	<argument value="event_bus_pu" />
 </bean>
 ```
-passing to it the ID of the [ActiveMQ Component][apache camel activemq component], the name of the queue, the ID of the [JPA Component][apache camel jpa component] and the name of the persistence unit.
+passing the ID of the [ActiveMQ Component][apache camel activemq component], the name of the queue, the ID of the [JPA Component][apache camel jpa component] and the name of the persistence unit.

 Finally I initiate the [Context][apache camel context]
 ```xml